Undergraduate Satisfactory Academic Progress Policy

-- Pass/Fail Courses: These hours do count within the total attempted and earned hours.
+- Pass/Fail Courses: These hours do count within the total of attempted and earned hours

-- Transfer Credits accepted for the student's academic program or degree is counted when measuring the maximum time frame to complete the degree or program.
-The Sage Colleges does not accept any transfer grades lower than C.
+- Transfer credits accepted for the student's academic program or degree is counted when measuring the maximum time frame to complete the degree or program.
+The Sage Colleges does not accept for credit any transfer grades lower than C.

 - Repeat Policy: For federal and institutional aid students can repeat a course once.
 The most recent attempt will count towards GPA as well as in the calculation for attempted and completed credits.

 - Double Majors and / or Minors: Students who receive permission from their Dean to pursue a double major / minor will normally be expected to complete all degree requirements before reaching 180 attempted hours.

 - Change in Majors: Students who change their majors will normally be expected to complete all degree requirements before reaching 180 attempted hours.

 - Second Bachelor's Degree: A student who has already been awarded a bachelor's degree may apply for a second degree only if the second degree is different from the first degree.
 Ordinarily, a second degree at the undergraduate level is discouraged, and a graduate degree is encouraged.